24 Hours/7 Days a Week

 Florida Car Accident Without Insurance in Florida

 Getting in an auto accident in Florida can be overwhelming and scary enough.
-Getting in an accident with an uninsured motorist in Florida adds another level of stress and frustration.
-If you get into an accident and the at-fault party is uninsured, there are some steps you can take to receive compensation.
-What happens when the at-fault party in an accident doesn’t have insurance in Florida?
-Who will pay for your medical bills, lost wages, and pain?
-The answer depends on a variety of factors including your auto and medical coverage, who is at fault, how many vehicles were involved...
+Getting in an accident with an uninsured driver in Florida when they're at fault adds another level of stress and frustration.
+What happens if someone hits you without insurance in Florida?
+In most cases, your insurance will cover an accident with an uninsured motorist in Florida.
+Who will pay for your medical bills, lost wages, and pain when you're hit by an uninsured driver?
+The answer depends on a variety of factors, including your auto and medical coverage, who is at fault, how many vehicles were involved in...

 Continue reading